IFB-ElixirFr/IFB_Shiny_training/exercise1/README.md

 shinyApp(ui = ui, server = server)
 ```

-2. Bin numbers: Change the application app1 to allow the user to enter
+2. **Bin numbers**: Change the application app1 to allow the user to enter
 the numbers of bins when plotting the histogram

-3. Server response: Change the application app1 to add some text as a
+3. **Server response**: Change the application app1 to add some text as a
-response from server
+response from server (make sure the text depends on the dataset; for
+example, include the average of the data points)

-4. Mean and Stdv: Change app1 so that
+4. **Mean and standard deviation**: Change app1 so that

     - The user can enter different values for the mean and standard deviation.
     - The mean and standard deviation are shown in the mainPanel.
     - The user can enter a title for the histogram.

-5. Different displays: Change app1 so that the user can choose to do a
+5. **Different displays**: Change app1 so that the user can choose to do a
 histogram or a boxplot

-6. Do it the way you want it: Just about anything can be made to look
+6. **Do it the way you want it**: Just about anything can be made to look
 the way you want it.

-    - change the size of the sidebar (,width=3)
+    - change the size of the sidebar: (,width=3)
-    - Change the aspect ratio of the graph plotOutput("plot", width =
+    - Change the aspect ratio of the graph:
-"500px", height = "500px")
+      plotOutput("plot", width="500px", height = "500px")

 7. Panel appears and disappears: